Everything You’re Doing To Heal Is Why You Can’t Move On

 You’re not failing to get over him.
 You’re succeeding at becoming the woman who can’t.

 You don’t have a healing problem.
-You have a rehearsal problem.

 You’re not stuck because of what happened.